Solid state ionics: First theories and applications

 The voltaic pile stimulated a series of improved batteries, such as the Daniell cell, fuel cell and lead acid battery.
 Their operation was largely understood in the late 1800s from the theories by Wilhelm Ostwald and Walther Nernst.
 In 1894 Ostwald explained the energy conversion in a fuel cell and stressed that its efficiency was not limited by thermodynamics.
 Ostwald, together with Jacobus Henricus van 't Hoff, and Svante Arrhenius, was a founding father of electrochemistry and chemical ionic theory, and received a Nobel prize in chemistry in 1909.

 His work was continued by Walther Nernst, who derived the Nernst equation and described ionic conduction in heterovalently doped zirconia, which he used in his Nernst lamp.
 Nernst was inspired by the dissociation theory of Arrhenius published in 1887, which relied on ions in solution.
-In 1889 he realized the similarity between electrochemical and chemical equilibria, and formulated his famous equation that correctly predicted the output voltage of various electrochemical cells based on liquid electrolytes from the thermodynamic properties of their components.
+In 1889 he realized the similarity between electrochemical and chemical equilibria, and formulated his equation that correctly predicted the output voltage of various electrochemical cells based on liquid electrolytes from the thermodynamic properties of their components.

 Besides his theoretical work, in 1897 Nernst patented the first lamp that used a solid electrolyte.
 Contrary to the existing carbon-filament lamps, Nernst lamp could operate in air and was twice more efficient as its emission spectrum was closer to that of daylight.
-AEG, a lighting company in Berlin, bought the Nernst’s patent for one million German gold marks, which was a fortune at the time, and used 800 of Nernst lamps to illuminate their booth at the world’s fair Exposition Universelle (1900).
+AEG, a lighting company in Berlin, bought the Nernst's patent for one million German gold marks, which was a fortune at the time, and used 800 of Nernst lamps to illuminate their booth at the world's fair Exposition Universelle (1900).